Baidu Baike: Influence and partnerships

 Baidu Baike ranks highly in the search results of Baidu's flagship search engine, the dominant search engine in the Chinese market, which contributes greatly to its popularity.
 Baidu Baike is widely used within China, often where people go first to look up information.
 It has been cited in thousands of academic papers, though considerably less so than Wikipedia or the Encyclopædia Britannica.
 Baidu Baike engages in partnerships with cultural institutions in China and abroad to digitize cultural heritage.
 In late 2017, Baidu signed an agreement in China to create "2,000 online digital museums" in the next three years.
 In early 2018, partnerships were expanded to cover 1,000 Spanish cities and tourist sites, including the Camino de Santiago, the Sagrada Família and the Prado Museum.
 In 2022, it collaborated with the Institute of Vertebrate Paleontology and Paleoanthropology and Chinese Academy of Sciences to create articles about several fossil fish species from China.

+Baidu Baike has widely been used as training data for major large language models.